gemini-cli-extensions/alloydb/DEVELOPER.md

    message, effectively mirroring the filtered upstream changelog into this project's release notes.

-> **Note for Maintainers:** The automated script appends the
+> **Note for Maintainers:** The filtering script is an automation aid, but it
-> `BEGIN_COMMIT_OVERRIDE` block but does not remove Renovate's original,
-> unfiltered `Release Notes` section.
-For clarity in the final merged pull
+> may occasionally produce "false positives" (e.g., an internal logging change
+> that happens to contain the keyword).
+Before merging a `toolbox` dependency
-> request, it is recommended that maintainers **manually delete the original
+> PR, maintainers must **review the generated `BEGIN_COMMIT_OVERRIDE` block**
-> `Release Notes` section** from the PR body before merging.
-The automated
+> and manually delete any lines that are not relevant to the end-users of this
-> override block is the source of truth for the release.
+> extension.
+The curated override block is the final source of truth for the
+> release changelog.

 #### Release Process